 Aside from private practices and virtual physical therapy, many health facilities have physical therapists on staff.
 Some examples of where you may receive PT are:

 - Sports medicine centers

 What do I look for in a physical therapist?

-If you find yourself spending more on healthcare than you would like to, Mira is an alternative option to health insurance to save money on other healthcare needs.
+If you find yourself spending more on healthcare than you would like, Mira is an alternative to health insurance to save money on other healthcare needs.
 Save on urgent care, prescription drugs, lab tests, and gym memberships today to maintain optimal health.